HTTP-RPC/Kilo/README.md

     WebServiceProxy serviceProxy = new WebServiceProxy(baseURL, executorService);

     // Add a + b
-    HashMap<String, Object> addArguments = new HashMap<>();
-    addArguments.put("a", 2);
-    addArguments.put("b", 4);

-    serviceProxy.invoke("add", addArguments, new ResultHandler<Number>() {
+    serviceProxy.invoke("add", mapOf(entry("a", 2), entry("b", 4)), new ResultHandler<Number>() {
         @Override
         public void execute(Number result, Exception exception) {
             // result is 6
         }
     });

-Note that the above example uses an anonymous inner class to implement the result handler.
-In Java 8 or later, a lambda expression can be used instead.
-For example, the following code executes the `addValues()` method of the service, passing the values 1, 2, 3, and 4 as arguments:

     // Add values
-    HashMap<String, Object> addValuesArguments = new HashMap<>();
-    addValuesArguments.put("values", Arrays.asList(1, 2, 3, 4));
+    serviceProxy.invoke("add", mapOf(entry("values", Arrays.asList(1, 2, 3, 4))), new ResultHandler<Number>() {
+        @Override

-    serviceProxy.invoke("addValues", addValuesArguments, (result, exception) -> {
+        public void execute(Number result, Exception exception) {
             // result is 10
+        }
     });

-Additionally, the `Arguments` class can be used to simplify the creation of the arguments map.
-Using this class's `mapOf()` and `entry()` methods (analogous to map or dictionary literals in other languages), the above examples can be reduced to the following:
+Note that, in Java 8 or later, lambda expressions can be used instead of anonymous classes to implement result handlers, reducing the code for invoking the remote methods to the following:

+    // Add a + b
     serviceProxy.invoke("add", mapOf(entry("a", 2), entry("b", 4)), (result, exception) -> {
         // result is 6
     });

+    // Add values
     serviceProxy.invoke("addValues", mapOf(entry("values", Arrays.asList(1, 2, 3, 4))), (result, exception) -> {
         // result is 10
     });